sure-trust/G2_Autocad/README.md

 We encourage collaboration and participation from all learners.
 If you have any questions, suggestions, or improvements to contribute, please don't hesitate to get involved.

-For any inquiries or necessary assistance, we encourage you to connect with SURE Trust via our [official website](https://suretrustforruralyouth.com/).
+For any inquiries or necessary assistance, we encourage you to connect with SURE Trust via our[official website](https://suretrustforruralyouth.com/).
 Your queries will be promptly addressed by our dedicated team.